-The Deltoid muscle is the large muscle on the top & outside of the shoulder.
-Although not a common injury, an injured Deltoid can result in pain at the front, side or back of the shoulder, particularly when lifting the arm from the side to the front.
-A contusion occurs from direct impact to the muscle from a hard, blunt object (opponents elbow).
+Deltoid pain relates to the large deltoid muscle on the top & outside of the shoulder.
+Although not a common injury, an injured deltoid can result in pain at the front, side or back of the shoulder.
+A contusion is more common and occurs from direct impact or trauma to the muscle.

 Deltoid muscle strain